st3117/final_project/final_project.md

     ##    100      111      123      133    <U+2587><U+2586><U+2586><U+2586><U+2586><U+2586><U+2586><U+2587>
     ##   5913.93  8639.98 15472.36 77918.61 <U+2587><U+2582><U+2581><U+2581><U+2581><U+2581><U+2581><U+2581>

-When we build the model, keep in mind that there are 565 missing in income, 152 missing in smoking, 3885 missing in age at first birth, 4118 missing in alcohol, which may cause problem in model comparison.
+After we built the model, we found there are 565 missing responses in income, 152 missing in smoking, 3885 missing in age at first birth, 4118 missing in alcohol, which may lead to potential bias in model comparison and estimation.

 ### Weighting in NHANES Dataset